argent0/site-source/_posts/2014-04-01-reporting-probabilities-carefully.markdown

 That would mean that if you want to take $\epsilon$ risk then you should send about $7$ emails.

-But what if you where lucky to get one out of two.
+But what if you where lucky to get one out of two?
 If the real probability to have a replay is $q$, then the probability of one reply in two tries $P(N=1)$ is:

 $$ P(N=1) = {1 \choose 2}q(1-q) $$